BatadaLab/scID/README.md

 ```
 markers_generated_by_scID <- scID::find_markers(reference_gem, reference_clusters, logFC)
 ```
 This step can be skipped when the user has own method for extracting markers.
-The markers object has to be a data frame with genes and cluster ID in columns as in [this](https://github.com/BatadaLab/scID/blob/master/ExampleData/markers.rds) example file.

 * Step 2: Find transctiptionally equivalent cells in target datasets
 ```